yoshnopa/hentai_dl/README.md

 ### Options:
-The script is triggered by running the HDownloader.py For the quick download, just past any amount of urls behind it, they will be downloaded one after another.
+The script is triggered by running the HDownloader.py For the quick download, just paste any amount of urls behind it, they will be downloaded one after another.
 Further options are available:

 ```
 ./HDownloader.py --help